mshade/dockhand/docs/config/global.md

     # {{ path }} is replaced with the image path
     # {{ tag }} is replaced with the image tag
     imageUrlReplace: https://dtr.boxboat.com/repositories/{{ path }}/{{ tag }}/linux/amd64/layers
+  dev:
+    scheme: https
+    host: harbor.boxboat.com
+    # Vault credential info (expects username and password keys at the location specified)
+    credential: !!com.boxboat.jenkins.library.credentials.vault.VaultUsernamePasswordCredential
+      # The vault in the vaultMap to read this credential from
+      vault: default
+      # The path in vault where this credential is stored
+      path: kv/harbor-dev-credentials
+      # The key at the path in vault that stores the username for this registry
+      usernameKey: username
+      # The key at the path in vault that stores the password for this registry
+      passwordKey: password
+    imageUrlReplace: https://harbor.boxboat.com/harbor/projects/1/repositories/{{ path }}/tags/{{ tag }}
   gcr: !!com.boxboat.jenkins.library.gcloud.GCloudRegistry
     scheme: https
     host: gcr.io